Soccer positions are essential to understanding the beautiful game, and they shape the tactics and outcomes of matches.

 The defensive central midfielder, also known as the “holding midfielder,” is crucial for breaking up opposition attacks.

-This player shields the defense and distributes the ball to more attacking players.
+Defensive midfielders must shield the defense and distribute the ball to more attacking players.

 Claude Makélélé and Sergio Busquets are renowned for their mastery of this position.